Seeking Employment | Employee Contact by a Bidder | Post-Government Employment Restrictions | Payment by Contractor to Former Officials

 48 C.F.R. § 3.104-4(c) and 104-6

-Lifetime Ban - An employee is prohibited from representing anyone else before the government on a particular matter involving specific parties in which she participated personally and substantially.
+Lifetime Ban - An employee is prohibited from communicating with or appearing before the government on a particular matter involving specific parties in which the employee participated personally and substantially during government service.

 Two-Year Ban - An employee is prohibited for two years from communicating with or appearing before the government on a particular matter involving specific parties that was pending under that employee’s official responsibility during their last year of government service.
 “Official responsibility” means the direct administrative or operating authority, whether intermediate or final, and either exercisable alone or with others, and either personally or through subordinates, to approve, disapprove, or otherwise direct government actions.

 Payment by Contractor to Former Officials